 New Caledonia is home to the world’s second-largest reef (second only by a hair to Australia’s Great Barrier Reef) and the world’s largest lagoon – a UNESCO World Heritage Site.
 It is the third-largest archipelago in the Pacific after Papua New Guinea and New Zealand.

-The territory consists of the main island (or Mainland), the Isle of Pines to the southeast and the four Loyalty Islands (Mare, Lifou, Tiga and Ouvea) to the east; as well as a number of other smaller islands.
-The Mainland is home to a spectacular central mountain range running the length of the island and the capital city of Noumea, where I stayed.
+The Mainland is home to a spectacular central mountain range running the length of the island and the capital city of Noumea, where I’ll be staying.

 WWII marked a turning point in New Caledonian history.
 Its strategic location in the middle of the Pacific conflict opened it up to the rest of the world.

 In 1942, the Americans arrived taking over much of the unoccupied land for their military installations.
 During the occupation, the American GI’s built roads, troop housing and hospitals, drained marshes, laid water and electrical lines and made numerous infrastructure improvements that remain to this day.

 Over the course of 4 years, more than a million American troops transited through New Caledonia.
 The older locals have fond memories of the American GI’s and there is a lovely American memorial in downtown Noumea that honors the contributions of the Americans.